-Remember when you were first dating, how you hung onto every word your partner said?
-You would have never taken out your cell phone while he was talking to you, or jotted down your grocery list all while lending them a half ear.
+Remember when you were first dating, how did you hang onto every word your partner said?
+You would have never taken out your cell phone while they were talking to you, or jotted down your grocery list all while lending them a half ear.

 3. And, speaking of listening, do it empathetically

-Try empathy rather than problem-solving the next time he comes home and complains about his day.
-“I understand,” or “Tell me more,” or “How can I help?” are good phrases to use which will coax your spouse to keep on talking.
+Try empathy rather than problem-solving the next time they come home and complain about their day.
+“I understand,” or “Tell me more,” or “How can I help?” are good phrases to use that will coax your spouse to keep on talking.

 4. Express appreciation

-This can be in many forms, from the small “thank you” when your spouse does a favor for you, to the unexpected “I am so grateful for your presence in my life.”
+This can be in many forms, from the small “thank you” when your spouse does a favor for you to the unexpected “I am so grateful for your presence in my life.”
 Try expressing appreciation to your spouse at least once a day, and watch how your feelings of intimacy grow.